 Since 4 October 2021, the steps you’ll need to take to travel to the UK will depend on your vaccination status, and if you are travelling from a country on the UK government’s travel ‘red list’.

+Please check the travel rules on the government website; if you are at all unsure about what you need to do, feel free to get in touch.
 Please be aware the exact rules will differ slightly depending on which part of the UK you will be arriving in.
 You can check the relevant rules on the government website for England and the government website for Scotland.